jyellick/obc-docs/protocol-spec.md

 Validating peers and chaincodes can emit events on the network that applications may listen and take actions on.
 There is a set of pre-defined events, and chaincodes can generate custom events.
 Events are consumed by 1 or more event adapters.
 Adapters may further deliver events using other vehicles such as Web hooks or Kafka.

 ##### 2.1.5 Application Programming Interface (API)
-The primary interface to OBC is through Rest API and its variations over Swagger 2.0.
-The API allows applications to register users, query blockchain, and issue transactions.
-There is a set of API specifically for chaincode to interact with the stack to execute transactions.
+The primary interface to OBC is a REST API and its variations over Swagger 2.0.
+The API allows applications to register users, query the blockchain, and to issue transactions.
+There is a set of APIs specifically for chaincode to interact with the stack to execute transactions and query transaction results.

 ##### 2.1.6 Command Line Interface (CLI)
-CLI includes a subset of API to enable developers to quick test chaincodes or query for status of transactions.
-CLI is implemented in golang and operable on multiple OS platforms.
+CLI includes a subset of APIs to enable developers to quickly test chaincodes or query for status of transactions.
+CLI is implemented in Golang and operable on multiple OS platforms.

 ### 2.2 Topology
 A deployment of Open Blockchain may consist of a member service, many validating nodes, non-validating nodes, and 1 or more applications client.
 All makes up a chain.
 There can be multiple chains; each has own operating parameters and security concerns.